bennyleaks/bennyleaks/README.md

 Hey 👋🏻,

-I am CEO and Founder of Benny Leaks from Poland 🇵🇱.
+I am Founder of Benny Leaks from Poland 🇵🇱.
 I am interested in, write about, and develop software solutions using Lua, C++, C#, HTML.